What is a good NBN upload speed?

 Switch providers

-There's every chance that your provider isn't delivering a great connection, or that you need a higher speed tier.
-You can compare options for the speed you want between tons of different providers using our NBN plan comparison table below.
+There's every chance that your provider isn't delivering a great connection or that you need a higher speed tier.
+You can compare options for the speed you want between plenty of providers using the NBN plan comparison table in the next section.

 per month